SIDIQAT001/Google-ads-Database/README.md

 * Identifying the main entities in the database system.
 * Clearly defining the main attributes and constraints that support the business needs.
 * Designing an entity relationship diagram that support the business needs based on the database entities , relationships and participation constraints.

+## Main entities in the database
+Entities are tables or real world objects that are meant to store information in a database.
+They are the foundational components of an Entity Relationship Diagram (ERD).

+# Advertiser
+This is the table that stores the advertisers information .
+The attributes are as follows:
+AdvertiserID **INT** <BR>
+Advertisername VARCHAR <BR>
+Contactperson VARCHAR <BR>
+ContactEmail VARCHAR <BR>
+Phonenumber Text<BR>